Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - color-convert@1.9.3
  - color-convert@2.0.1

-These packages each contain the following license and notice below:
+This package contains the following license:

 Copyright (c) 2011-2016 Heather Arthur <fayearthur@gmail.com>